ItsTriich/ItsTriich/README.md

 - 👋 Hi, I’m @ItsTriich
 - 👀 I’m interested in ...
 Cloud & Back End Development
 - 🌱 I’m currently learning ...
 Html And CSS Basics
 - 💞️ I’m looking to collaborate on ...
-Looking for a mentor to show me the ropes
+Looking for a mentor
 - 📫 How to reach me ...
 ItsTriich@protonmail.com

 <!---